andDevW/LibreKCSM/README.md

-##### LibreKCSM
+# LibreKCSM
 <img src="https://github.com/andDevW/LibreKCSM/blob/master/LibreKCSM/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png" />
 <br>
 <br>

-This app is designed to provide listeners of KCSM Jazz 91 with a commercial-free Android experience.
+## This app is designed to provide listeners of KCSM Jazz 91 with a commercial-free Android experience.
-The [official KCSM app on Google Play](https://play.google.com/store/apps/details?id=com.securenetsystems.kcsm&hl=en) generates add revenue for KCSM,
+## The [Official KCSM app](https://play.google.com/store/apps/details?id=com.securenetsystems.kcsm&hl=en) available on Google Play contains advertising that generates revenue for KCSM.
-please bare this in mind while using LibreKCSM and contribute to the station.
+## Please bare this in mind while using LibreKCSM and contribute to the station.

 ### Support